dkirby-ms/crawl/README.md

 ## Problems to solve

-    * "password" for user registration

-    * enforce unique crawl handles through B2C graph calls at registration time
+    * client.js hardcoded logout url and redirect

-    * oauth attack vectors
+    * oauth attack vectors check

     * comparison to crawl origin and feasibility of PR